ribosomeprofiling/ribograph/README.md

 ### Adding References

-To be able to view nucelotide sequences in the coverage plot, you need to associate the experiment with a reference.
+To be able to view nucleotide sequences in the coverage plot, you need to associate the experiment with a reference.

 ![Reference Page](/docs/screenshots/reference_page.jpg?raw=true)